AKROGIS/LACL_Fish/Readme.md

 global configuration parameters will be sufficient.

-Once the data is loaded the LACL staff access the data directly using *Azure DataStudio* and SQL queries.
+Once the data is loaded the LACL staff access the data directly using *Azure Data Studio* and SQL queries.

 ### Phase 2 Project Files

 * `build_db_with_types.sql` - An SQL script to build the initial schema.
-This schema was not used (see `build_db.sql`), as there were too many data loading errors importing text to real database types like int/float/datetime, etc. instead the schema uses all `VarChar` columns, that are converted in queries as needed for analysis.
+This schema was not used (see `build_db.sql`), as there were too many data loading errors importing text to real database types like `int`/`float`/`datetime`, etc. instead the schema uses all `varchar` columns, that are converted in queries as needed for analysis.
 * `build_db.sql` - An SQL script initially used to create the initial empty tables.
 This is no longer needed, unless the database is recreated from scratch.
-* `parse.py` - a Python script to read a folder of sonar data files and check for potential problems (without loading data), or load the data into the database.
+* `parse.py` - a Python 2/3 script to read a folder of sonar data files and check for potential problems (without loading data), or load the data into the database.
   This script needs to be edited before being run on a new collection of data files.
 See the comments at the head of this file for additional information on the correct usage.
 * `project_assignment.sql` - Correct the project names after the initial load.
   The `parse.py` script has been corrected since then and this script is no longer needed.
 * `Sample_Queries.sql` - Examples of queries the users might use to start analyzing the data.
 * `Variability_of_Attributes.sql` - Analysis of the variability of the